ragundo/DwarfExplorer/README.md

 Think about that.
 You get access to all the abilities that DFHack provides for plugins, and you can show all that information graphically!

+---

 How do I install the plugin?
 ----------------------

-First, download the plugin from github.
-You need to download the plugin for the dfhack version that you have installed in your computer.
+First, download the plugin from github. https://github.com/ragundo/DwarfExplorer/releases You need to download the plugin for the dfhack version that you have installed in your computer.

+### Windows

 Extract all the files to the Dwarf Fortress installation directory.